staltz/ssb-room/manual-setup.md

 (If migrating from an old server, copy the previous `ssb-room-data` and paste it in the new one)

 #### Step 2.
 Configure the firewall to redirect the HTTP port

+This assumes your server's network interface is `eth0`.
+Run `ip addr` to make sure what the network interface code is, it could be something, such as `ens3`.

 ```shell
 sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8007